Modeling and Evaluating Trust Dynamics in Multi-Human Multi-Robot Task Allocation: Conclusion

 \section{Conclusion}

 In this paper, we investigated the impact of trust on task allocation in multi-human multi-robot teams.
-We employed five trust models, including N-Trust Model, Monir Trust Model, Xu and Dudek Trust Model, Guo and Yang Trust Model, and the ECT Model across different types of teams that included 2H-2R, 5H-5R, and 10H-10R.
-Our simulation task involved an SAR activity.
-Findings from our research revealed that trust-based models outperformed the no-trust model most of the time in the 10H10R team configuration and that there was no noticeable difference in the lower configurations.
-These findings have implications for trust in the context of MH-MR task allocation.
-Future work could explore trust repair mechanisms for MH-MR teams where trust has been broken due to poor task performance.
+We evaluated seven trust models, including N-Trust Model, Monir Trust Model, Xu and Dudek Trust Model, Guo and Yang Trust Model, the Ali et al. Trust Model, the Guo et al. Trust Model, and our proposed ECT Model, across different team configurations (2H-2R, 5H-5R, and 10H-10R) in a simulated search and rescue scenario.
+Our findings indicate that the ECT model outperformed both the no-trust baseline and other trust models across most measured metrics.
+However, this performance came with a trade-off, leading to lower task allocation efficiency across all teaming formations.
+These results provide valuable insights into the role of trust in MH-MR task allocation and highlight the need for balancing efficiency with trust-based decision-making.

 \typeout{}